javers/javers.github.io/_posts/2017-12-29-javers-vs-envers-comparision.md

 }
 ```

-The rule of thumb &mdash; try keep the number of DB queries executed per each JQL query
+The rule of thumb &mdash; try to keep the number of DB queries executed per each JQL query
-as low as possible.
+as small as possible.
 Use the right *Shadow scope* (read more about [scopes](/documentation/jql-examples/#shadow-scopes)).

 ### Other query types